 - In the case of pawning, the item cannot be stored for more than 2 months.

-Although car title loans are illegal in Arkansas, there are several other ways of acquiring a loan.
-Beware of the illegal companies offering car title loans in Arkansas and other states where they’re against the law.
+Although car title loans are illegal in Arkansas, there are several other ways of acquiring cash to pay for an emergency expense.
+Beware of illegal companies offering car title loans in Arkansas and other states where they’re against the law.
 This includes online companies that operate offshore and other types of title pawn companies.
 Many of these services will say they can legally provide funds in AR.
 But in reality they are not registered or regulated by the State.
 You will also come across lenders that are legally registered tribal organizations.
 While some lenders claim tribes can offer payday loans and auto title loans in Arkansas, it’s best to contact an attorney or state official for more information.